martygrant/uwsgamedevbot/README.md

 # Bjarne

-Bjarne is a Discord server bot built for and maintained by the UWS Game Dev Society.
+Bjarne is a Discord server bot built for and maintained by the UWS Game Dev Society, currently hosted on the Heroku cloud platform.
 This branch is written in JavaScript using [discord.js](https://github.com/hydrabolt/discord.js), a wrapper for the Discord API.

-It is currently hosted on the Heroku cloud platform.
+You may use this framework as a basis for your bot.
+Simply [fork](https://github.com/martygrant/uwsgamedevbot/tree/node#fork-destination-box) this repo or [download a copy](https://github.com/martygrant/uwsgamedevbot/archive/node.zip) and get programming!

 ## Contributing
 If you are a member of the society and wish to add features, enhancements or fix bugs your contribution is welcome!